 - Numbness or tingling in the arms

-Still, some symptoms are not even seem to be neck-related, such as:
+Still, some symptoms do not even seem to be neck-related, such as:

 - Fatigue